supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 Microsoft Defender for Cloud Apps  allows us to create additional Conditional Access policies specific to the cloud apps that we are monitoring.
 Creating these policies can be done from within the Control menu within the Microsoft Defender for Cloud Apps  portal.

 ## Lab objectives

-In this lab, you will complete the following tasks:
+After completing this lab, you will be able to complete the following exercises:

 + Exercise 1 - Create and test the Conditional Access App Contol policy
 + Exercise 2 - Setup alerts in Microsoft Defender for Cloud Apps

-## Estimated time: 20 minutes
+## Estimated time: 30 minutes

 ## Architecture diagram